 Updates & Outcomes

-At current, there are roughly 131 tigers resident in Kanha National Park, which as increased by a total of 51 since 2010.
-It is the mixed efforts of locals, project staff and of course volunteers who have enabled so many tigers to live freely in protected areas!
+Currently, there are thought to be 131 tigers resident in Kanha National Park, which has increased by a total of 51 since 2010.
+Pench National Park has also seen an increase from 44 to 53 since 2014, and it is the mixed efforts of locals, international NGOs and local government who have enabled so many tigers to live freely in protected areas!

-The programme combines tiger conservation in India with community work, aimed at reducing human-animal conflict.
-It also champions a number of initiatives to promote more sustainable and alternative living for those living on the edge of Kanha National Park.
+This project combines tiger conservation in India with community interaction, aimed at reducing human-animal conflict.
+It also champions a number of initiatives to promote more sustainable and alternative income for those living on the edge of Kanha National Park.

 As part of our commitment to responsible tourism, we are International Tour Operator members of the TOFT (Travel Operators for Tigers) campaign.
 This is a global travel industry initiative which aims to advocate, catalyse and support a more responsible and sustainable approach to tourism within Indian wildlife reserves.
 For more information, please visit TOFT's website.

 The 29th of July marks International Tiger Day, and now is the time to make a positive impact on this beautiful animal's uncertain future.
 Read on to learn about the history of this important occasion, the threats faced by this beautiful species, and the global efforts to save it from extinction.

 - posted on Sep 12, 2017

 - by Adam Smith